castlez/TroubleSniper/README.md

 #### 2. ProcessParents

 Lists running processes and their parent process (process that launched it).
 Used to find the origin of mysterious window and dialogues.

+## Future Mini-Apps
+These are mini-apps I intend on implementing in the future.
+Let me know if you want one of them sooner and I can either implement it or help you implement it!

+#### 1. SeeInTM
+SeeIn(T)ask(M)anager.
+A service that adds an option to every windows context menu (specifically the top bar with exit, minimize and window size) to view the program in task manager's detail view.
+Can be helpful when a window doesnt have a title or the title is different than what it is called in task manager.